fccoelho/epigrass/docs/source/using.rst

 Here, *N* is the total population in a site (as in the datafile for sites).
 In this example, we set all localities to the same initial conditions (all individuals susceptible) and use an event (see below) to introduce an infectious individual in a locality.
 The number of recovered individuals is implicit, as *R = N-(S+E+I)*

 Another possibility is to define initial conditions that are different for each site.
-For this, the data must be available as extra columns in the site datafile and these columns are referrenced to using the *values* tuple explained above.
+For this, the data must be available as extra columns in the site datafile and these columns are referenced to using the *values* tuple explained above.

 Part 5: EPIDEMIC EVENTS
 -----------------------